Featured Cases

 Court Case

-Graphic with a soft magenta overlay featuring a stethoscope and a blood pressure cuff.
+Graphic with a dark blue overlay featuring the Clark County Detention Center.
 On the left is the white ACLU of Nevada logo.
-On the right, the text reads “Silver State Hope Fund v.
-Nevada Department of Health and Human Services” in a bold, serif font.
+On the right, the text reads “Jones v.
+LVMPD” in a bold, serif font.

 Court Case